speechly/speechly/libraries/react-ui/README.md

 ## TranscriptDrawer component

 `<TranscriptDrawer/>` is an alternative to BigTranscript, displaying speech-to-text transcript and a hint text.
-This drawer-style component automatically appears from the top of the window when the app is listening for voice input (`SpeechState.Recording`) and hides automatically.
+This drawer-style component automatically appears from the top of the window when the app is listening for voice input and hides automatically.

 Set the `hint` property to show relevant hints for your audience at the time they are likely to need it.